kasim23/anomaly-detection-autoencoder/README.md

-Below is a **README.md** template that you can place at the root of your project.
-Feel free to modify or expand it as you integrate MLflow, containerization, and deployment steps later.

----

 # Heartbeat Anomaly Detection with LSTM Autoencoders

 This repository contains a project aimed at detecting abnormal heartbeats (anomalies) using a Recurrent Autoencoder (LSTM-based).
 The dataset consists of ECG signals, each representing a single heartbeat with 140 time steps.